Admission Requirements for International Students

 University of Cincinnati's International Admissions staff assist undergraduate students through the process of applying and coming to Cincinnati.
 We also provide assistance to high school counselors, international agents, and community members who support students from around the world.

-First-year applicants (sometimes referred to as freshman) are students who have completed high school and have not earned college course credit since graduating.
+First-year applicants are students who have completed high school and have not earned college course credit since graduating.

 Transfer applicants are students who have earned college course credit after graduating high school/secondary school.
 You are welcome to transfer to UC at any point in time to continue your degree with us.

-Conditional Admission is for students who meet academic coursework requirements to be admitted, but need to improve English language proficiency before beginning a degree program.
+Conditional Admission is for students who meet academic coursework requirements to be admitted, but need to improve English language proficiency before beginning the ACE program or a direct admit program.

 Other Student Types